 Coloring rabbit can be very different.
 Its appearance in many determines the breed.

-There are four breeds of dwarf rabbits.
+There are three breeds of dwarf rabbits.
 Briefly tell about each of them.

-Breed colored rabbits.
-This is a Dutch breed, bred in the first half of the 20th century.
+- Breed colored rabbits.
+It is a Dutch breed, breed in the first half of the 20th century.
 Representatives of the race can have many colors, and many coloring options have their names.
 The ears of these animals are small, and the hair is short and soft.
 Given the size of the calf and its parts, they can be safely called the most miniature dwarf rabbits.
 But their breeding and care require special care.

 Caring for rabbits, their maintenance and breeding begin with the equipment of the home for the pet.
 Such animals live in spacious cages – its length should be 75 cm or more.
 The bottom of the cage should be plastic – this is the best option.
 It may be mesh, but the mesh should not be significant so that the rabbit legs do not fail.
 The bottom is covered with a layer of sawdust, thickness from 3 to 5 cm.
 This litter is changed weekly.
 In a cage, a suspended drinking bowl with water and a feeder must be installed.
 A container for food is attached to the floor of the cage so that the animal could not turn it upside down and scatter food less.
 Inside the cage, it is advised to place a small hut for the rabbit so that it can hide from noise and other vernal irritants.